maggie-j-liu/mail/README.md

 # Cloudflare + MailChannels Email Sending with DKIM

 MailChannels [allows free email sending](https://blog.mailchannels.com/mailchannels-enables-free-email-sending-for-cloudflare-workers-customers) using a Cloudflare Worker.
 This code adapts the example provided in the article to implement DKIM signing.
-Official documentation on how to sign messages with DKIM is available here: https://mailchannels.zendesk.com/hc/en-us/articles/7122849237389
+Official documentation on how to sign messages with DKIM is available [here](https://mailchannels.zendesk.com/hc/en-us/articles/7122849237389).

 ## Setup